Center for Mass Communication

 Application Checklist

-- First, complete the Burton application and indicate Mass Communication as one of your top choices.
+- Select Mass Communications as one of your top choices.

-- "How has the use of media and communication impacted and changed our society over the last decade?
-In your opinion, what is the responsibility of media outlets such as television, newspapers, and social media networks in society today?"
-Please limit your response to 500 words.
-The selection committee will evaluate your response based on the following criteria:
+“How has the use of media and communication impacted and changed our society over the last decade?
+In your opinion, what is the responsibility of media outlets such as television, newspapers, and social media networks in society today?”

 -